statphysandml/MCMCSimulationLib/README.md

 cd build
 bash build_project.sh
 ```
-The template class can be adapted to your actual considered problem.
+A project can be used as a template for your own simulation.

 Usage
 -----